Skip to main content

 Enter your measured width, depth, and ceiling height, then adjust screen size, tee-to-screen distance, ceiling projector mount height, and monitor position.
 Spacing readouts and a rotatable 3D preview update live in feet or meters.
 Use it for basements, garages, bonus rooms, and dedicated simulator builds.

-Typical golf simulator room dimensions to start from
+Typical room dimensions to start from

 These presets are built into the planner.
 Swap in your measured room and watch spacing readouts to see whether you are above or below a comfortable fit.